canonical/ua-reviewkit/openstack/README.md

     The UA_OS_CHECKS_VM_UUID must be ACTIVE and have something listening on port 80 e.g. apache2 so that it can be used for a loadbalancer test.

+IMPORTANT: please ensure when you run this that you have the correct Juju model selected.
+Most deployments will have e.g. a controller model, LMA model and an Openstack model (plus others).
+You will need to be sure that your openstack model is selected before running these tests e.g.

+  * juju list-models
+  * juju switch <model-name>